fossasia/support.eventyay.com/contributors-developers/How-can-I-contribute-and-help-to-improve-this-support-site.md

 # How can I contribute and help to improve this support site

+We always welcome developers and contributors who would like to help improve the documentation.

+We are hosting the source files for this documentation site on GitHub.
+To help building and improving the eventyay support website please visit the [code repository](https://github.com/fossasia/support.eventyay.com) of the site and help to solve issues that are listed in the tracker.

-To help building and improving the eventyay support website you can go to https://github.com/fossasia/support.eventyay.com.
-There is a tracker where you can file issues.
-You can also check out the markdown code that this website is using and edit or fix articles by making a pull request.
+You can check out the markdown code that this website is using and edit or fix articles by making a pull request.

+Below other questions that are relevant if you want to contribute to the documentation project.

-## What is the naming convention of articles and images
+## What is the naming convention of articles and images?

-Articles and images should be named accoding to the main question they are dealing with.
+Articles and images should be named according to the main question they are dealing with.

-For example an image that would be added to this very page here should be named "How-can-I-contribute-and-help-to-improve-this-support-site-1.png".
-If there is a second image on the same page it should be named "How-can-I-contribute-and-help-to-improve-this-support-site-2.png" and so on.
+For example an image that would be added to this very page here should be named “How-can-I-contribute-and-help-to-improve-this-support-site-1.png”.
+If there is a second image on the same page it should be named “How-can-I-contribute-and-help-to-improve-this-support-site-2.png” and so on.

 ## What is the location where articles and images should be added